TeamHypersomnia/Hypersomnia/docs/pages/todo/reassurements.md

 	- We don't have some fancy replay-preview stuff like in that other game we saw somewhere...
 	- and anyway it's better to move some important objects while paused, while we can snap to grid, etc.

-- For now, don't make commands for creating/deleting/duplicating mode vars
+- For now, don't make commands for creating/deleting/duplicating mode rulesets
-	- Just in testbed populate all types with one vars instance
+	- Just in testbed populate all types with one ruleset instance

 - For now don't worry about maximum size, it's enough until DM
 	- In production, we will always reserve max used ever on startup